Sa23042003/turtle-racing/README.md

-A Simple program to show case turle racing
+A Simple program to show case turle racing using time , random and turtle modules of python